eastgenomics/eggd_pandora/README.md

 * `--decipher_submitter_id`: (int) the DECIPHER account ID of the submitter

 ## How does this app work?
-This app runs the script pandora.sh. which runs pull_from_opencga.py, which is a python script that extracts the necessary information for each case to be submitted to DECIPHER and outputs it in a JSON called case_phenotype_and_variant_data.json, which is in the following format:
+This app runs the script pandora.sh which runs pull_from_opencga.py, which is a python script that extracts the necessary information for each case to be submitted to DECIPHER and outputs it in a JSON called case_phenotype_and_variant_data.json, which is in the following format:
 ```
     case_dict = {
         'sex': sex,